reema0814/Threat-Protection-with-XDR/Labguide/lab4_create_detections.md

    ![](./media/6-5.png)

-1. On the *Set rule logic* tab, the *Rule query* should be populated already with your KQL query, and add the details for entities under *Alert enrichment - Entity mapping*.
+1. On the *Set rule logic* tab, the *Rule query* should be populated already with your KQL query, and add the details for entities under *Alert enrichment - Entity mapping*, select **+ Add New Entity**.

     |Entity|Identifier|Data Field|
     |:----|:----|:----|